Jyothi2008/Terraform-GKE/README.md

 ![image](https://user-images.githubusercontent.com/104630009/180891272-9a0916ef-34b1-495b-b9a9-ce85eb94270d.png)
 - configure a master authorized network which is my managment subnet CIDR range to open the communication between the private VM and the master node to control the cluster from it
 ![image](https://user-images.githubusercontent.com/104630009/180891330-9fb59138-7b88-4544-b430-bab4c6d5bb02.png)
-- creating my worker node pool with name node pool in the same zone where is my cluster and assign the service account which allow give permission Role storage.Voewer to allow the nodes to pull images on GCR or Artifact repos and setting the scoop to be on all
 - creating my worker node pool with name node pool in the same zone where is my cluster and assign the service account which allow give permission Role storage.Voewer to allow the nodes to pull images on GCR or Artifact repos and setting the scoop to be on all  platform
 ![image](https://user-images.githubusercontent.com/104630009/180891644-114dec81-1af3-4151-9f60-4392233a7ed0.png)
 ## provision the infrastructure